SergeStinckwich/website/src/documents/public/ISCRAM-VN2013.html.md

 - Kwang Deok Kim and Liaquat Hossain. **Towards Coordinated Disaster Response with Network Approach**

 ##Keynotes
-The conferenre will have two invited speakers: Raffy Seldana and Julie Dugdale.
+The conference will have two invited speakers: Raffy Seldana and Julie Dugdale.
 ###Raffy Seldana

 **"Information Systems for Crisis Response and Management: Initiatives in the Philippines"**